 The disclosure standards will be based on the recommendations of the Task Force on Climate-related Financial Disclosures and are expected to be accompanied by guidelines, as well as a series of transitional provisions to enable entities to begin their climate-related disclosure journey.

-Undertaking this work requires an extension to the XRB's mandate which will involve an amendment to legislation, due to take place this year.
+Undertaking this work requires an extension to the XRB's mandate which will involve an amendment to legislation in the form of an update to the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Bill, due to take place in late 2021.

-We see the implementation of CRD as an important step towards integrated reporting in New Zealand.
+We are delighted to be leading this important work and see the implementation of climate disclosures in New Zealand as an important step towards broader integrated reporting.